iWaNadai/JXT-Pharma-Notes/content/Notes/Chemistry and Matter.md

 For methods in converting between Imperial/Non-metric units to SI/Metric units, see: [[Units and Conversions]].
 ## Classification
-Matter is a large group with a diverse array of different materials; in order for scientist to make sense of matter and their possible relationships and interaction, they classified elements based on key traits.
+Matter is a large group with a diverse array of different materials; in order for scientist to make sense of matter and the possible relationships and interactions, they classified elements based on key traits.
 ### Phases
 Phases is described as the current state in which matter exists.
 The four states of matter that are observable in everyday life are the following: